Keyboard shortcuts

 This bypasses the background servelets and exits immediately with code 0 on success. acctl validate # Local — checks for errors before deploying acctl status # Remote — queries the running server

-`acctl validate` checks:
+`acctl validate` runs two passes:

 - JSON syntax